vicchi/wp-biographia/readme.txt

 * Added Custom Post Types support with the ability to exclude based on post IDs
 * Added ability to set the bio at the top or the bottom
 * Added a filter to short circuit for further customization
-* Added ability to include the post author's email link
+* Added ability to include the post user's email link
 * Refactored plugin file locations in line with WordPress plugin development recommendations
 * Fixed CSS issue for gravatar